awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-customclass.md

      --data-access-role-arn arn:aws:iam::account number:role/testDeepInsightDataAccess
 ```

-Get information on a custom classifier with the document classifier arn using the `DescribeDocumentClassifier` operation\.
+Get information on a custom classifier with the document classifier ARN using the `DescribeDocumentClassifier` operation\.

 ```
 aws comprehend describe-document-classifier \